Unquoted object identifiers:

 Controlling Case Using the QUOTED_IDENTIFIERS_IGNORE_CASE Parameter¶

-To modify the case-sensitive behavior for double-quoted identifiers, set the parameter to TRUE for the session.
-Thereafter, all alphabetical characters in identifiers are stored in uppercase.
+To configure Snowflake to treat alphabetic characters in double-quoted identifiers as uppercase for the session, set the parameter to TRUE for the session.
+With this setting, all alphabetical characters in identifiers are stored and resolved as uppercase characters.

-In other words, the following would all be equivalent:
+In other words, the following eight names are equivalent and all resolve to

 TABLENAME tablename tableName TableName "TABLENAME" "tablename" "tableName" "TableName"

-Note that the parameter does not impact any of the limitations for unquoted identifiers with regards to numbers, extended characters, and blank spaces.
+Note that the parameter has no effect on any of the limitations for unquoted identifiers with regards to numbers, extended characters, and blank spaces.

 Impact of Changing the Parameter¶